 Obesity is an epidemic not only in the United States but in the world.
 In the United States alone 1 in every 3 adults suffers from obesity.
 Surgeons now consider some of the safest forms of surgery to be performing bariatric or weight loss surgery laparoscopically.

 Any form of surgery comes with associated risks but in the case of bariatric surgery, the benefits almost always outweigh the risks.
 Today we are going to discuss different types of weight loss surgery and the safest kinds of bariatric weight loss.

-Obesity increases the risk of several diseases and serious health conditions lower an individual’s quality of life and affects and limits their ability to function physically like navigating stairs, sitting in a chair, or playing with their children.
+Obesity increases the risk of several diseases and serious health conditions.
+Lowers an individual’s quality of life and affects and limits their ability to function physically like navigating stairs, sitting in a chair, or playing with their children.
 It is also connected with mental and emotional health disorders such as anxiety and clinical depression.

 The risks of fatal complications from bariatric surgery are extremely rare and when compared with the risk of death from one of the many side effects (comorbidities) of obesity pale in comparison.